 The History of 12-Step Programs

-Developed by Alcoholic Anonymous in the 1930’s, the 12 Steps help people achieve sobriety from drug or alcohol abuse by finding a higher power.
-At the core of 12-step group is peer support as it is a major component of many people’s addiction recovery stories.
+Developed by Alcoholic Anonymous in the 1930s, the 12 Steps help people achieve sobriety from drug or alcohol abuse by turning inward to themselves and then out into the world.
+At the core of the 12-step group is peer support.
+Studies show that it is a major component of many people’s successful addiction recovery.

 12-step programs have their roots in Alcoholics Anonymous (AA), a community organization whose members provide mutual support to help individuals to achieve and maintain sobriety.